Classroom Management

 • Students not getting along with one another

-Although it’s not a magic potion, a reward systems in the classroom can flip-flop some of the negative elements listed above.
-Some advantages of a whole-class reward system include:
+Implementing a reward system on the first day of school can help you and your class start the school year right.
+Although it’s not a magic potion, a reward system in the classroom can alleviate the challenges listed above.
+A few advantages of a whole-class reward system include:

 Better behavior